 Even though Medellín was becoming more of a travel destination, Camilo told us that tourists were still an unusual sight for many locals.
 He said people might be curious about our group, so we could expect stares and random people stopping to see what we were doing.
 Sure enough, throughout our tour, about ten people stopped by our group to listen in on Camilo for a few seconds and then resumed their normal business after deciding our conversation didn’t interest them.
 A much larger number of people just stared as we walked by.
 None of this was a nuisance, but I’m glad Camilo gave us notice, or else I would have been distracted—and perhaps a little wary.

 Despite Medellín’s violent history, Camilo was optimistic about the future.
-He described the cultural and educational initiatives in the city.
-At the end of the tour, he brought us to a plaza with a bird statue by Fernando Botero, which suffered heavy damage in a terrorist bombing in 1995.
-Botero demanded that the bombed statue remain in the plaza and made a new identical version to stand by it.
+He described cultural and educational initiatives in the city.
+At the end of the tour, he brought us to a plaza with a Fernando Botero bird statue, which suffered heavy damage in a terrorist bombing in 1995.
+Botero demanded that the bombed statue remain in the plaza and made a new, identical version to stand by it.
 Camilo said the statues perfectly represented how Medellín was rebuilding from periods of turbulence.
 Before you roll your eyes and dismiss this as saccharine, let me say that I’m not doing a good job of capturing Camilo’s spirit.
 As an outsider, I run the risk of sounding patronizing. (“Oh, good for you!
-Look at all the progress you’ve made!”
-Bleh.)
+Look at all the progress you’ve made!”)
 But, really, Camilo’s hope was so genuine and infectious in person that our whole group got swept up in it.

 After the walking tour, I walked to the tranvía, part of Medellín’s public transportation system.
 Camilo told us the metro was an important symbol of the city, and residents strictly adhered to the rules while riding it (no eating or drinking, no vandalism).
 The tranvía required a separate ticket, and it was just as clean—if not cleaner—than the metro.
 Since the tranvía was at street level, it offered great opportunities for people watching.
 When I reached the end of the line, I saw that I could take a metrocable, so I hopped into a car with a few other people to go up the hills.
 As we passed over barrios, it felt invasive to peer into people’s homes, so I tried to avoid being a gawking tourist.